isaiahxs/Epic-E-Shop/README.md

 Each of these challenges allowed me to explore and learn various aspects of React, Redux, and Flask in depth, and I was able to find effective solutions by leveraging the features of these technologies and best practices of software development.

 ## Code Snippets
-*Have to add my code highlights here that were challenging, interesting, or particularly crucial to the functionality of the application*

 ### Home Page Component